-As you grow older, the structures of your spine remain strong, but it’s usual for your neck to get stiffer as you get older.
+As you grow older, the structures of your spine remain strong, but it’s usual for your neck to get more stiff as you get older.

 If it is a new problem, you often don’t need to seek advice from a health care professional.